Happy2301/NLP-text-classification-aidi1002/README.md

 ## Project Structure

-- `bert_text_classifier.py` – BERT-based text classification model.
-- `bert_predict_submission.py` – Code for generating predictions on the test set using the trained BERT model.
+- `reproduction.ipynb` – Code for repriducing the paper on the SST-2 dataset using the trained DistilBERT model.
-- `bert_model.pth` – Trained BERT model weights (stored locally).
-- `train.csv`, `test.csv` – Dataset files used for training and testing.
-- `submission.csv` – Output predictions for submission.
-- `NLP text classification model Github.ipynb` – Notebook showing traditional model pipeline.
+- `contribution.ipynb` – Applying DistilBERT to IMDb dataset to improve accuracy.
+- `comparison.ipynb` - Compring transformer based approach to statistical appraches like word2vec and TF-IDF.
 - `README.md` – Project overview and details.

 ## Models Used

+- **DistilBERT (transformer-based)** – added as a contribution to enhance the model.
 - Logistic Regression (TF-IDF)
 - Word2Vec
-- **BERT (transformer-based)** – added as a contribution to enhance the model.

 ## Dependencies